 Bum Around a Great Beach Town

 Port Stanley is a fabulous town with a great beach and a waterfront restaurant/bar.
 You won’t want to miss the Orangeade at Mackie’s, a famous spot on the water.
-This special coastal spot is also a resort town with a different vibe, boasting smart shops and notable restaurants and lodging like The Kettle Creek Inn and The Windjammer Inn.
+This special coastal spot is also a resort town with a different vibe, boasting smart shops, notable restaurants and lodgings like The Kettle Creek Inn, The Windjammer Inn, and Solo on Main.